robmoore-i/robmoore-i.github.io/wiki/docs/writing/personal/year-summary-2025.md

 ## Bxg

 My gym in Singapore, Bxg, closed down after running for 23 years.
 It was a wonderful place and we'll all miss it.
-My senior at the gym and the top fighter in Singapore in his weight class, Dejun, is opening a successor gym just down the road, so we'll go there in the new year when they open.
+The coaches, Joe and Joi, are retiring.
+A moving goodbye barbecue was held and attended by many people who called Bxg home over the years, some for decades.
+An exciting piece of good news is that my senior at the gym and the top fighter in Singapore in his weight class, Dejun, is opening a successor gym just down the road.
+It will also be called Bxg, with the blessing of Joe and Joi.

 ---
 Created on 2025-12-27